MrBigTree/study-note-cp-level2/java-oop.md

       - ArrayIndexOutOfBoundsException

 Errors
-- doesn’t occur due to bad data entered by user
+- doesn’t occur due to bad data entered by user.
 - indicates a system failure, disk crash or resource unavailability
 - Error is irrecoverable: not in the scope of a programmer to handle.
   - OutOfMemoryError, VirtualMachineError, AssertionError etc.